Verdagraph/Drip/hardware/README.md

 The boot button is connectod to GPIO9.
 When GPIO0 is pulled high, the chip will boot into its saved program.
 When its pulled low, it will enter into the USB/UART boot mode.
 This person (https://www.instructables.com/Build-Custom-ESP32-Boards-From-Scratch-the-Complet/) also added a pullup here and found it reduced boot errors.

-The RGB in use is the WS2812B-2020, but this can be any addressable RGB LED.
-Its recommended to connect vdd to 5v, but it also works at 3.3v and since this is jsut an indicator light its fine like this.

 The USBC receptable connects the positive and negative data terminals on either side together and shunts them along with the USB bus voltage with zener diodes for ESD protection and the schtokky diode on the voltage line for reverse current protection, along with a filtering capacitor.
 THe CC1 and CC2 lines are pulled down for USBC functinoality